lzhchn0/k8s-operator/99 Criteria to Understand Before Writing a Kubernetes Operator.md

    - If the operator is running on a laptop or in a CI/CD pipeline, the IP address or hostname may change frequently, making it difficult to configure the webhook URL.

 ## Operator SDK: All your defined custom resources may be reprocessed on startup

+## The resourceVersion field is used to detect conflicts and ensure consistency